-I had already made the fraction, decimal, percent number line (a free resource in my store) for them with the most common fractions, percents, and decimals, but I figured there was a need for a "foldable" to keep all of the "rules" for converting in one place.
+I had already made the fraction, decimal, percent number line (a free resource in my store), with the most common fractions, percents, and decimals, but I figured there was a need for a "foldable" to keep all of the "rules" for converting in one place.

 It's funny - my team teachers and I never write percents on students' papers any more, but always write their grades as fractions, like 18/23.
 From the first week of school, we teach the students how to change these fractions into percents, and every time they get a graded paper back, they are to find their percentages.
 So, when we say, "Figure out your percent," we know they can do it.

-Anyway, to keep the conversion rules all in one place for my 6th grade math students, we made this "fold it up."
-The Fraction, Decimal, Percent tabs (triangles) each get cut in half, and have a different rule and example under each half.
+Anyway, to keep the fraction, decimal, percent conversion rules all in one place for my 6th grade math students, we made this "fold it up."
+The fraction, decimal, percent tabs (triangles) each get cut in half, and have a different rule and example under each half.

 I'm so glad we made these last week, because our schedule has been screwy for the past few school days!
 Thursday and Friday we had early dismissal due to parent-teacher conferences, so none of the math classes met on either day; and today, we had a two hour delay, so all classes were short.